Skip to content

 These settings control how IAP Desktop connects to your VM.
 You can let IAP Desktop connect in one of two ways:

-• Vpc: Alternatively, you can let IAP Desktop connect to the VM's internal IP address through Cloud VPN or Interconnect.
+• VPN/Interconnect: Alternatively, you can let IAP Desktop connect to the VM's internal IP address through Cloud VPN or Interconnect.
 If you use this option, IAP Desktop doesn't use IAP-TCP forwarding.

 Connection timeout Timeout for connecting to the VM, in seconds.
-Yes
+30 seconds

 Remote Desktop Display